The Playroom

 Course: COMD-300 Core Design Studio, Instructor: Leo Vicenti

-In the fall of 2021, I had the opportunity to develop and extend the visual language of Vancouver Urban Ministries.
-VUM is a non-profit organization that tutors low-income families in and around the Downtown East Side.
-I created a new brand, Playroom, to express VUM’s commitment to providing a holistic learning environment for its students.
+Vancouver Urban Ministries is a non-profit organization that tutors low-income families in and around the Downtown East Side.
+With the return of in-person tutoring sessions, VUM needed an extension of its tutoring program and visual language to express its commitment to providing a holistic learning environment for its students.

 Research Phase